-- 9.1 Members are asked for views on the following proposals: - 9.1.1 That the CASC Top-up scheme be continued for the year 2019/20, enabling CASCs to achieve 100% relief from Non-Domestic Rates, provided they meet the qualifying criteria at Appendix 2. - 9.1.2 That Charity Relief remains limited to the 80% Mandatory Relief for the year 2019/20. - 9.1.3 That Rural Rate Relief continues to be limited to 50% Mandatory Relief for the year 2019/20 and should any village shops be established in the future then additional discretionary relief should be awarded up to 100%. - 9.1.4 That Stockport's scheme for Discretionary Business Rate Relief post revaluation be maintained for year three and calculated as 15% of the increase in rates payable. - 9.1.5 That the 50% discount and qualifying criteria for Not for Profit organisations be maintained for the year 2019/20. - 9.1.6 That the local scheme for large businesses which are new to the Borough or those undergoing significant expansion in the Borough be continued for 2019/20. - 9.1.7 That the continuation of a case by case approach for Business Rates discounts where exceptional circumstances exist be continued for 2019/20.
-It is unlikely that Exceptional Circumstances Relief would be awarded to an organisation which was in receipt of support from the Council, either grant funded or commissioned. - 9.1.8 The Committee is asked to comment on the Cabinets proposal to recommend to Council adoption of option 1 No discount for properties that are empty & unfurnished (Class C) and those that are undergoing or having undergone, major repair work or structural alteration (Class D). - 9.1.9 That the premium charge added to Council Tax liability where a property has been unoccupied and unfurnished for more than two years is increased from 50% to 100% from 2019/20. - 9.1.10 That any Council Tax liability for care leavers up to the age of 25 be reduced to zero for 2019/20. - 9.1.11 That Stockport's Council Tax Support scheme is maintained for 2019/20 as detailed at Appendix 7. - 9.1.12 DWP Universal Credit data sharing documents are treated as a claim for Council Tax Support. - 9.1.13 New Council Tax Support claims following a break in entitlement to UC or CTS of up to six months are treated as being made on the date on which entitlement to UC resumes (or falls to a level at which CTS is payable) or six months before the day on which the claim is received, whichever is the later. - 9.1.14 To refresh the Council Tax discretionary fund to £100k for 2019/20, supporting customers facing financial difficulty, with no alternative means.
-If Council Tax discounts in respect of empty properties are reduced or removed, to add a further £100k per annum bringing the total to £200k.
+- 9.1 It is recommended that the Cabinet: - 9.1.1 That the CASC Top-up scheme be continued for the year 2019/20, enabling CASCs to achieve 100% relief from Non-Domestic Rates, provided they meet the qualifying criteria at Appendix 2. - 9.1.2 That Charity Relief remains limited to the 80% Mandatory Relief for the year 2019/20. - 9.1.3 That Rural Rate Relief continues to be limited to 50% Mandatory Relief for the year 2019/20 and should any village shops be established in the future then additional discretionary relief should be awarded up to 100%. - 9.1.4 That Stockport's scheme for Discretionary Business Rate Relief post revaluation be maintained for year three and calculated as 15% of the increase in rates payable. - 9.1.5 That the 50% discount and qualifying criteria for Not for Profit organisations be maintained for the year 2019/20. - 9.1.6 That the local scheme for large businesses which are new to the Borough or those undergoing significant expansion in the Borough be continued for 2019/20. - 9.1.7 That the continuation of a case by case approach for Business Rates discounts where exceptional circumstances exist be continued for 2019/20.
+It is unlikely that Exceptional Circumstances Relief would be awarded to an organisation which was in receipt of support from the Council, either grant funded or commissioned. - 9.1.8 That the local Council Tax Discount scheme is amended to reduce discounts to nil for properties that are empty & unfurnished (Class C) and those that are undergoing or having undergone, major repair work or structural alteration (Class D).

+- 9.1.9 That the premium charge added to Council Tax liability where a property has been unoccupied and unfurnished for more than two years is increased from 50% to 100% from 2019/20. - 9.1.10 That any Council Tax liability for care leavers up to the age of 25 be reduced to zero for 2019/20. - 9.1.11 That Stockport's Council Tax Support scheme is maintained for 2019/20 as detailed at Appendix 7. - 9.1.12 That DWP Universal Credit data sharing documents are treated as a claim for Council Tax Support. - 9.1.13 That New Council Tax Support claims following a break in entitlement to UC or CTS of up to six months are treated as being made on the date on which entitlement to UC resumes (or falls to a level at which CTS is payable) or six months before the day on which the claim is received, whichever is the later. - 9.1.14 That the Council Tax discretionary fund is refreshed to £100k for 2019/20, supporting customers facing financial difficulty, with no alternative means.
+In addition if at 9.1.8 it is agreed to reduce Council Tax discounts in respect of empty properties to nil, to add a further £100k per annum bringing the total to £200k. - 9.1.15 Note the increase in the Council's Council Tax Taxbase if the proposed changes in this report are approved.
+The final 2019/20 Council Tax Taxbase will need to be set and presented for approval to the Council meeting on 18 January 2019.

+BACKGROUND PAPERS

-BACKGROUND PAPERS There are none
+There are none